 Florida expungements and sealings address criminal records.
 These begin when you are arrested (including Notices to Appear).
 You cannot expunge a record of a traffic ticket or driver’s license suspension.

-What You Can Have Expunged Or Sealed If You Qualify
+What You Can Have Expunged, Sealed, or Fixed If You Qualify

 - Criminal Arrest Records